+However, the commercial drone market is quickly expanding in 2018.
 Two industries dominate the projected spend with 80% share.
-Construction at $11 billion is the biggest industry sector, covering a very wide area of work including inspection, maintenance, surveying and mapping.
+The first, construction, is the biggest industry sector at $11 billion USD, covering a very wide area of work including inspection, maintenance, surveying and mapping.

 The second biggest area of growth is predicted to be agriculture at $6 billion.
 The growth here will be driven by precision agriculture, a part of which traditionally has been carried out using satellite imagery, or by handheld or tractor mounted sensors.
 You’re not going to find cheap drones in the AG sector.